 Australian Order of Battle for Vietnam 1962-1972

-permitted if document is unaltered.
-Any commercial use, or
+purposes permitted if document is unaltered.
+Any commercial use,

 written consent.